Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-03-HTML5-canvas.md

 ## How do we draw?

-In order for us to interact with the canvas, we have to get the context of the canvas in 2d (3d requires a library and WebGL to help us).
+For us to interact with the canvas, we have to get the context of the canvas in 2d (3d requires a library and WebGL to help us).

 ```javascript
     var canvas = document.getElementById("myCanvas");